Sripathi13/Hydrasync/README.md

 ### Monitor Dashboard

-Access the 24/7 web dashboard at your HydraSync instance.
+Access the 24/7 web dashboard at https://hydrasync-water.ai.studio/.
 Install mobile apps for push notifications on critical alerts.
 Export historical data for compliance reporting.
 Use the scenario simulator to test system response to various conditions.

 ## Target Use Cases